jradman123/ISA-41/README.md

 # <p align="center"> ADVENTURE  </p>

 ADVENTURE is a web application for displaying boats,cottages and adventures where clients can book all of these entities.
-Access to the system have owners of cottages,boats and adventures.
+Access to the system have owners of cottages and boats as well as istructors and admins.

 ## Authors